vuestorefront/vue-storefront/packages/core/docs/contributing/server-side-rendering.md

 # Server-side rendering

-In Vue Storefront, we rely on Nuxt.js as a server-side rendering provider, and we highly recommend this as well.
+In Vue Storefront, we rely on Nuxt.js as a server-side rendering provider.
+Although it is a powerful framework, we needed to extend it to meet our needs.
-Although Nuxt.js has everything we need regarding SSR, we had to provide a bit more to this implementation.

-As we still wait for full integration of Vue 3 and Nuxt.js, and the current SSR based on composition-api didn't cover our needs, we had to temporarily sort it out on our own.

 ## Configurable SSR